doplerer/ArtistToMusic/README.md

 - **Automatic link generation**: Fetches YouTube links for all songs by a given artist.
 - **Simple to use**: Just input the artist's name to get the links.

+## How it works

+Once you run the tool, simply enter the name of the artist and let the tool do the rest.
+When it’s finished, you’ll receive a .txt file with all the links, one per line.
+To download the songs, I recommend using Youtube-dl

 ## Installation

 Clone the repository: